-Urumqi police arrested journalist Mirkamil Ablimit in August 2018.
+Police in Urumqi, the capital of the Xinjiang Uighur Autonomous Region, arrested journalist Mirkamil Ablimit in August 2018.
 He is detained at an undisclosed location on the accusation of being “two-faced,” although no formal charges have been disclosed.

 Xinjiang Daily’s human resources director Liu Jianrong confirmed Weli’s arrest and referred RFA to the newspaper’s Party Discipline Committee for details of Weli’s case, according to RFA.
 The Party Discipline Committee told RFA that a working group dispatched by the committee had investigated the newspaper and concluded that Weli was "two-faced."
 RFA said it could not determine what evidence was being used against Weli.

-The “two-faced” accusation does not have a legal basis, but is often used when the Chinese government considers a person rebellious.
+The “two-faced” accusation does not have a legal basis but is often used when the Chinese government considers a person rebellious.

 According to RFA’s interview with the newspaper’s Party Discipline Committee director Shui Baoying, law enforcement officials interrogated Weli and found Ablimit, Memtimin Obul, and Juret Haji to be his accomplices.
 Ablimit, Obul, and Haji were arrested on August 6, 2018, at a public meeting at Xinjiang Daily’s office in Urumqi.
 The four men were accused of publishing "two-faced" articles in the newspaper’s Uighur-language section, according to RFA.